hakuhodo-technologies/scope-rl/FrequentlyAskedQuestions.md

 env = NewGymAPIWrapper(env)
 ```

 Q. xxx environment does not work on d3rlpy, which is used for model training.
-How should we fix it? (d3rlpy and SCOPE-RL is compatible with different version of OpenAI Gym.)
+How should we fix it? (d3rlpy and SCOPE-RL are compatible with different version of OpenAI Gym.)

 A. While SCOPE-RL is compatible with the latest API of OpenAI Gym, d3rlpy is not.
 Therefore, please use `OldGymAPIWrapper` provided in `scope_rl/utils.py` to enable the use of d3rlpy.
 ```Python